lgrammel/js-agent/README.md

 npm install js-agent
 ```

-See examples below for details on how to implement and run an agent.
+See the examples below for details on implementing and running an agent.

 ## Features